homieiot/convention/convention.md

 #### Color

 - Color payload validity varies depending on the property format definition of either "rgb" or "hsv"
-- Both payload types contain comma separated whole numbers of differing restricted ranges
+- Both payload types contain comma separated numbers of differing restricted ranges.
+The numbers must conform to the [float](#float) format
-- The encoded string may only contain whole numbers and the comma character ",", no other characters are permitted, including spaces (" ")
+- The encoded string may only contain the [float](#float) numbers and the comma character ",", no other characters are permitted, including spaces (" ")
-- Payloads for type "rgb" contains 3 comma separated values of numbers with a valid range between 0 and 255. e.g. 100,100,100
+- Payloads for type "rgb" contain 3 comma separated values of [floats](#float) with a valid range between 0 and 255 (inclusive). e.g. 100,100,100
-- Payloads for type "hsv" contains 3 comma separated values of numbers.
-The first number has a range of 0 to 360, the second and third numbers have a range of 0 to 100.  e.g. 300,50,75
+- Payloads for type "hsv" contain 3 comma separated values of [floats](#float).
+The first number has a range of 0 to 360 (inclusive), the second and third numbers have a range of 0 to 100 (inclusive).  e.g. 300,50,75
 - An empty string ("") is not a valid payload

 #### DateTime